influxdata/docs-v2/content/kapacitor/v1.6/administration/configuration.md

   # and as the API endpoint for all other
   # Kapacitor calls.
   bind-address = ":9092"
+  # Require authentication when interacting with Kapacitor
+  auth-enabled = false
   log-enabled = true
   write-tracing = false
   pprof-enabled = false